binxio/cfn-waf-provider/README.md

 # WAF Custom Provider with Rate-based Rule Support

-The AWS Web Application Firewall (WAF) is a managed firewall service which supports a large variety of protection options in the form of rules.
-These rules are linked a web access control ist (ACL) which in turn is attached to an Amazon Cloudfront or Application Load Balancer.
+The AWS Web Application Firewall (WAF) is a managed firewall service that supports a large variety of protection options in the form of rules.
+These rules are linked a web access control list (ACL) which in turn is attached to an Amazon Cloudfront or Application Load Balancer.